Don’t let mundane tasks like password resets eat up your productive time. Allow AD users to update their own passwords, without your involvement.

 Regulate password resets.
 Allow only a certain number of password resets a day.
 After the limit wait 24 hours before changing the password again.

 Control the number of times users can unlock their accounts in a day.
-After reaching the limit wait for the next day before changing the password again.
+After reaching the limit wait for the next day before restricting again.

 Implement a strong password policy through complex passwords.
 Ensure password complexity through special characters and variable password lengths.
 Leverage the following Domain Controller password policy settings.